saltamay/saltamay.io/README.md

-# saltamay.me: Initial desiogn of my personal portfolio page.
+# saltamay.me: Initial design of my personal portfolio page.

 Static personal portfolio website currently running on  Bootstrap.
 For updated portfolio you can visit: